sagemath/sagewiki_to_gh-2022-10-10/interact/cryptography.md

 {{{#!sagecell
 #Last edited 8/7/19 2:45pm
-print "Put your message in between the provided quotes (with no additional quotes or apostrophes!), and select your desired shift: "
+print "Put your message inside the provided quotes (with no additional quotes or apostrophes!), and select your desired shift: "
 @interact
 def shift_cipher(message = input_box(default='"secrets"', width = 50), shift=slider(0,25,1,3)):
     A = AlphabeticStrings()